robertangeles/repo-ai-prompts/write-culinary-recipe.md

 12. Format your output using the following tags:
    CUISINE TYPE
-   [Include a description of the cuisine type]
+   [Include a 100 word description of the cuisine type]

    FLAVOUR PROFILE
    [Include the flavor profile here with a maximum of 300 words]